syncfusion-content/fileformat-docs/File-Formats/DocIO/Find-item-in-word-document.md

     propertyNames = new string[] { "ContentControlProperties.Title", "ContentControlProperties.Tag" };
     propertyValues = new string[] { "Contact", "Contact" };

-    //Find all inline content controls by Title and Tag.
+    //Find all the inline content controls by Title and Tag.
     List<Entity> inlineContentControls = document.FindAllItemsByProperties(EntityType.InlineContentControl,propertyNames,propertyValues);

-    //Iterates the inline content controls and remove the inline content controls. for (int i = 0; i < inlineContentControls.Count; i++) {
+    //Iterate the inline content controls and remove the inline content controls. for (int i = 0; i < inlineContentControls.Count; i++) {
         InlineContentControl inlineContentControl = inlineContentControls[i] as InlineContentControl;